3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_U_Series_Module/ANTSDR_U220_Reference_Manual/AntsdrU220_Unpacking_examination.md

 ![U220](./AntsdrU220_Reference_Manual.assets/SDRangle_device.png)

-If there is no u220 device, please check whether the driver is installed successfully and whether the device is powered and restart the software.
+If the U220 device does not appear, ensure the driver is correctly installed, the device is powered on, and try restarting the software.

 After successful connection, select RX2 as the receiver and select the center frequency.
 Here we can test the device through FM radio stations